yanatan16/yanatan16.github.io/_posts/2013-01-25-iterators-using-channels-in-go.markdown

 ---

-Interesting uses for channels in Go

 Recently, while programming an RPC broker layer in [go](http://golang.org), I needed an iterator for a custom class I had created.
 In python, I would have just overridden `__next__()` (python3), and in java, I would have implemeted `Iterable`, but go, which tries to be very minimalist has no easy way to create an iterator.

 Natively, the `range` built-in allows for easy iteration of slices, arrays, maps, and channels like so:

     for value := range mychannel {
       // do something
     }

 So to give my class an iterator, I used channels!
 For this example, consider `Array` to be type I need to iterate over and `Value` to be the types that come out of the iterator.
 Heres our type definition and use case

     type Iterator struct {
       C chan Value